Robert Williams III NBA Playoffs Player Props: Celtics vs. Hawks

 Robert Williams III Insights vs. the Hawks

-- On the glass, the Hawks have given up 44.1 rebounds per game, which puts them 19th in the NBA.
+- Giving up 44.1 rebounds per contest, the Hawks are the 19th-ranked team in the NBA.

-- The Hawks are the 22nd-ranked squad in the NBA, conceding 26 assists per contest.
+- The Hawks give up 26 assists per contest, 22nd-ranked in the NBA.

 Robert Williams III vs. the Hawks